NO, NDT hasn’t gone bad. That is the short answer. I take NDT myself, and it works just fine.

 I wrote to the woman behind STTM about this, Janie A. Bowthrope.
 I told her, we are lots of people who do great on NDT here in Scandinavia.
 She said, most of those who still “believe” they are ok on NDT, only experiences adrenalin!
 I find that to be a strange claim.
 What does it mean?
 Adrenalin?
-We don’t have good thyroidlevels?
+We don’t have good thyroid levels?
 We just think we do?
 A female admin in the Facebook group, told me in a comment, we here in Scandinavia probably took our meds right before labs!
-None of us know how to do our labs (?)
-I am a member in thyroidgroups in many countries.
+None of us know how to do our labs?
+I am a member of thyroid groups in many countries.
 The members in the Norwegian groups are among the better informed in the world, as far as I am concerned.
 I am aware that many thyroid patients don’t know how to do labs correctly.
 Norwegians on NDT are not among those.

 It’s a little difficult to take this seriously.
 Yes, absolutly, there were some bad batches of Nature Troid in 18.
 It didn’t take long before there were good batches again.
 STTM claims, that NP Acella is bad now.
 We don’t have NP here in Scandinavia, I don’t know if they have it in other European countries.
-But i see lots of people saying it is fine for them, in the US groups.
+But I see lots of people saying it is fine for them in the US groups.
+We use a lot of Armour, Erfa and nature Throid over here.
 Just now, May 2020, I see people here in Scandinavia saying, there is something wrong with Erfa.
 With the smelly product Erfa themselves have made a statement about it.
 Erfa says, they contain the proper amount of hormone.
 But some experience it differently.

 In the US they talk a lot about “Big pharma”.
 It’s apparently the Devil himself.
 One thing is for sure, most of the NDT producers are NOT “Big Pharma”.
 Allergan making Armour is a big company.
 But Erfa is small.
 Also RLC labs producing Nature Troid and WP.
 Acella making NP is a small firm with 76 employees.
 So small companies.
 They all want to make good products people will want to buy.
 Of course.
 Anything else would be bizzare.
 If they want to make money.